-Given the formal objection against EN 60335-2-14 for blenders, ANEC asked the Activity to measure cutting blade stopping times.
+Given the formal objection against EN 60335-2-14 for blenders and access to rotating blades, ANEC asked the Activity to measure cutting blade stopping times.
 Standard EN 60335-2-14, clause 20.112 has a requirement for the cutting blade of food processors to stop within 1.5 s after the lid has been opened or removed.
 There is no such requirement for blenders.
 The laboratory was asked to measure the stopping time of the cutting blade of blenders under test.